Emirates Employment and Immigration Laws 2026: Complete Guide to New Visa Rules, Regulations & Penalties

 Article 7: 96-Hour Visa Regulations

-Immigration officers can grant 96-hour transit visas at UAE international airports.
+Immigration officers can grant 96-hour transit visas at Emirates international airports.

 Article 12: Overstaying or Non-Compliance